rossprogram/rossprogram.github.io/students/faq.md

 #### Is there transportation to/from the airport if an attendee flies in or out unaccompanied?

 We meet students at the Columbus airport (CMH).
 They are driven to the dorm in a multi-passenger van.
-At the end of the summer, we provide transportation back to the airport.
+At the end of the session, on Friday afternoon, we provide transportation back to the airport, .

 #### Do some students bring cars?
 Are there restrictions on students riding with other students?